 There are both advantages and disadvantages to investing in Bonds and Bond Mutual Funds.
-The real reason for choosing which method actually depends on your personal situation and what you wish to accomplish.
+The real reason for choosing which method depends on your situation and what you wish to accomplish.
 What are your goals?

 Let’s examine both options.

 The advantages of investing in bonds through a bond mutual fund are:

 - Diversification: Bond mutual funds invest in 1000’s of different individual bonds, the fund is also owned by 1000’s of individual investors.
 Rarely do bond mutual fund invest more than 1% of their assets into any one bond, so funds are diversified.
 The binds owned in the fund have many different maturity dates, different retying, and varying amounts.
 The actual type of bond fund can also dictate the level of diversification, as an example, a bond fund only investing in US Treasury Bonds would need little diversification while a fund investing in corporate bonds would need a wider level of diversification.